Elvis Andrus Player Props: White Sox vs. Twins

 Elvis Andrus At The Plate

-- Andrus has picked up a hit in five games this season (50.0%), including one multi-hit game.
+- Andrus has had a base hit in six of 11 games this year, and multiple hits once.

-- He has not gone deep in his 10 games this year.
+- In 11 games played this year, he has not hit a home run.

-- In two games this season, Andrus has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this year, Andrus has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.